See Matthew Mole, The Kiffness, Fintry and more live at Café Roux this month

 - Temporary residence permits will in future be called “visas”.

-Exceptional Skills Permit:
+Critical Skills Permit:

 - Holders of Exceptional Skills and Quota Permits cannot have their permits extended and must apply for a Critical Skill Permit or General Work Permit.